This article discusses tips for contacting students interested in studying abroad. See Find Interested Students on how to look up students to contact.

 Hello, my name is ____, and I am a volunteer with AFS.
 I tried leaving a voice message for you earlier today and wondered if it would be easier to connect with you via email.
 I'm writing to introduce myself and answer any questions you might have about doing an AFS study abroad program.
 It would be great to speak with you, feel free to get back to me at (your number or email).
 Good luck with your application; I hope to hear from you soon.

 Thank you for helping to make calls to applicants and their parents to support their interest in studying abroad with AFS!
-If you have ANY questions, please contact your Sending Coordinator, TDS or email@example.com at any time.
+If you have any questions, please contact your Sending Coordinator, Regional Field Specialist, or firstname.lastname@example.org at any time.